-The latest?
-HDR.
-But what is it and why will it make your video pictures look better than ever?
-Read on for all you need to know about HDR video technology on 4K TVs, the PS4 Pro and Xbox One S, mobiles phones and more...
+So, what is HDR exactly, and how will it make your TV pictures look better than ever?
+Read on for all you need to know about HDR video technology on 4K TVs, games consoles, mobile phones and more...

-The theory is that the higher the dynamic range, the closer a picture gets to real life.
+The theory is: the higher the dynamic range, the closer a photograph gets to all the different tones that you'd see in real life.
 HDR for televisions is basically the same idea.

-Look out of the window.
 Look at the sky.
-The clouds may be white (or grey, if you’re in the UK) but there should be definite layers, and around the clouds you should be able to pick out varying degrees of brightness.
+The clouds may be white (or grey in the UK), but there should be definite layers.
+Around the clouds, you should be able to pick out varying degrees of brightness.

-Now look at clouds in any film on your TV.
-They tend to look flat in comparison, with white levels crushed and layers that are virtually indistinguishable.
+Now look at clouds on your TV.
+They often look flat by comparison, with bright shades crushed and some layers virtually indistinguishable.
 There are several reasons for this.

 What's so good about HDR?

-Only now, TVs are much more capable.
+Lately, though, TVs have become much more capable.
 And by that, we mean bright.
-A normal TV puts out around 100-300nits of brightness, where one nit (derived from the latin for ‘to shine’) is equivalent to one candle.
-An HDR TV can in theory get up to 5000nits.
+A standard TV puts out around 100-300 nits of brightness, where one nit (from the Latin for ‘to shine’) is equivalent to the light provided by one candle.
+An HDR TV can, in theory, deliver up to 5000 nits.

 Of course, that sort of light would be blinding at maximum brightness.
-This isn’t about searing your retinas, however.
-It’s about widening the range in order to display finer increments of shading.
+This tech isn’t about searing your retinas, though – it’s about widening the range in order to display finer increments of shading.